greglobinski/gatsby-starter-kit-docs/src/content/docs/3.1___minimal-starter/index.md

 categories: ['starter']
 ---

 The **Minimal** starter is the simplest one in the set.
-Nothing fancy, just a bunch of React components plus essential Gatsby plugins.
+Nothing fancy, just a bunch of React components plus a couple of Gatsby plugins.

 ## Features